Somnath temple: History

 The site of Somnath has been a pilgrimage site from ancient times on account of being a Triveni Sangam (the confluence of three rivers: Kapila, Hiran and Saraswati).
 Soma, the Moon god, is believed to have lost his lustre due to a curse, and he bathed in the Sarasvati River at this site to regain it.
 The result is said to be the waxing and waning of the moon.
-The name of the town, Prabhas, meaning lustre, as well as the alternative names Someshvar and Somnath ("the lord of the moon" or "the moon god"), arise from this tradition.
+The name of the town, Prabhasa, meaning lustre, as well as the alternative name Someshvara ("the lord of the moon" or "the moon god"), arise from this tradition.

-The name Someshvara begins to appear starting in the 9th century.
+The name Someshvara begins to appear in records from the 9th century.
 The Gurjara-Pratihara king Nagabhata II (r.
-805–833) recorded that he has visited tirthas in Saurashtra, including Someshvara.
-Romila Thapar states that this does not imply the existence of a temple, but rather that it was a pilgrimage site (tirtha).
-The Chaulukya (Solanki) king Mularaja possibly built the first temple for Soma at the site sometime before 997 CE, even though some historians believe that he may have renovated a smaller earlier temple.
+805–833) recorded that he had visited various tirthas in Saurashtra, including Someshvara.
+The Chaulukya (Solanki) king Mularaja is believed to have built the first temple dedicated to Soma ("the moon god") at the site sometime before 997 CE, even though some historians believe that he may have renovated an earlier, smaller temple.

-The post-1950 excavations of the Somnath site have unearthed the earliest known version of the Somnath temple.
-The excavations showed the foundations of a 10th-century temple, notable broken parts and details of a major, well decorated version of a temple.
-Madhusudan Dhaky believes it to have been the one that was destroyed by Mahmud of Ghazni.